 These changes are made to ensure that the resulting file is 'well-formed', which allows the XML to be used with other XML processing software.
 XTranscript performs a check of the generated XML to inform the user if it is well-formed or not.
 There is a good chance that if this check produces an error, you will need to contact us to look into the problem in more detail.

-The Corpus of Academic Spoken English (CASE) is being compiled by a team of researchers at Saarland University.
+The Corpus of Academic Spoken English (CASE) is being compiled by a team of researchers at Trier University of Applied Sciences.
 Birmingham City University is one partner whos students are taking part in the study.
 The first iteration of XTranscript was developed for use in the CASE project.

 Useful Publications about XML